han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 These are definitively more tools and approaches, and when workinig on some software problems, I will be thinking about using one of those tools.
 Applying those tools in real life will give more experience on which ones work and which ones work less well.

+## Key take aways

+Deep modules
+Shallow interface with deep functionality
+Comment what is not obvious from code
+Tradeoff between keeping things together or apart

+Complexity
+* Reduce cognitive load
+* Reduce the number of places that need to change code